zemmsoares/awesome-rices/README.md

 - [FelixKratz](https://github.com/FelixKratz/dotfiles)
 - [QRX53](https://github.com/QRX53/dotfiles)
 - [tcmmichaelb139](https://github.com/tcmmichaelb139/.dotfiles)

-# Ricing Tools

-## System Info Tools

-- [binfetch](https://github.com/Im-0xea/binfetch): A Neofetch inspired binary analyzer
-- [GruvFetch](https://github.com/MujtabaAsim/GruvFetch): Very simple shell script to create a Gruvbox-themed system fetch
-- [pfetch-rs](https://github.com/Gobidev/pfetch-rs): A rewrite of the pfetch system information tool in Rust
-- [punfetch](https://github.com/ozwaldorf/punfetch): Command-line System Information Tool
-- [pytch](https://github.com/kritdass/pytch): A lightweight and elegant fetch for Linux written in Python with 0 dependencies

-## Wallpapers

-- [aesthetic-wallpapers](https://github.com/D3Ext/aesthetic-wallpapers) An awesome collection of aesthetic wallpapers
-- [onedark-wallpapers](https://github.com/Narmis-E/onedark-wallpapers) A Curated collection of wallpapers colourised to fit the onedark gtk theme

-## Others
-- [awesome-startpage](https://github.com/jnmcfly/awesome-startpage): Awesome List of startpages.
-- [rice-manager](https://github.com/Narmis-E/rice-manager): A GTK3.0 Dotfile Management tool for Linux Rices

 # Contribute

 We welcome contributions from the community.
-If you have a unique rice, tool, or resource that you'd like to showcase, please refer to our [Contribution Guidelines](CONTRIBUTING.md).
+If you have a unique rice that you'd like to showcase, please refer to our [Contribution Guidelines](CONTRIBUTING.md).

 # License